braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ![Prediction Update Schedule set to daily at 5 pm.][2]

 {% alert note %}
 Preview and demo prediction will never update users' risk of churn.
-Additionally, daily updates for predictions require an additional purchase beyond weekly or monthly updates with predictive churn.
+Additionally, daily updates for predictions require an additional purchase beyond weekly or monthly updates with Predictive Churn.
 To purchase this functionality, contact your account manager.
 {% endalert %}

 ## Step 5: Build prediction